Renegade605/esphome-devices/src/docs/devices/Shelly-1/index.md

 > [!CAUTION]
 > When powered by AC line voltage, GPIO pins are referenced to AC(L).
 > **DO NOT** Attempt to use the programming header as GPIO pins unless the Shelly 1 is powered by DC.

-> [!IMPORTANT]
-> GPIO0 is a bootstrapping pin.
-The pin must not be pulled low during boot.
-> It is safe to use as an output.
-Use as an input only if you know for sure it will never be low during boot.

 ```yaml file=config_additional-gpio-pins.yaml
 ```